 How Many Miles Can A Dodge Ram 1500 Last

-OK, to satisfy the naysayers, let’s next look at some problems these Ram 1500 throw out.
+OK, to satisfy the naysayers, let’s next look at some problems these Ram 1500s throw out.

 Are Dodge Rams Good Trucks

 The earlier RAM models are well known for racking up high mileage.
-Sure the truck might start falling apart around the engine, but it just keeps going.
+Sure the truck might start falling apart cosmetically, but many owners report that they just keep going.
 It’s not uncommon to see 200k miles and over 300k miles on the older models still going strong.

 5.7 Hemi Life Expectancy (High Mileage Dodge Ram 1500)

-Mileage isn’t the beginning and end all when you are purchasing a used truck.
-A 20 year old pickup, for example can rack up 200k worth of easy highway mileage versus a 3 year old truck that has 200k miles of hard city and construction site mileage.
+Mileage isn’t the beginning and end-all when you are purchasing a used truck.
+A 20-year-old pickup, for example, can rack up 200k worth of easy highway mileage versus a 3-year-old truck that has 200k miles of hard city and construction site mileage.
 They both have 200K miles on but one will be significantly more worn out than the other.

-With that being said, if the vehicle received regular services and a few oil changes in between throughout the year, it could still turn out to be a very nice truck.
+That said if the vehicle received regular services and a few oil changes in between throughout the year, it could still turn out to be a very nice truck.

-- If your conditions are “normal” and you’ve really looked well after the truck there’s no reason why your hemi shouldn’t see 300k miles or more without major engine and transmission repairs.
+- If your conditions are “normal” and you’ve looked well after the truck there’s no reason why your Hemi shouldn’t see 300k miles or more without major engine and transmission repairs.

 The service manual should serve as a guide to how far apart the service intervals should be spaced.
 So if you notice a pattern when transmission oil changes are carried out, say every 60k miles, do your best to continue that maintenance pattern.

-Below is a breakdown of the Ram Service intervals:
+Below is a breakdown of the RAM service intervals:

-|8,000 Miles||1st oil and filter change.
-Top-up all other fluids like, brake, anti-freeze, etc. Rotate tires.
+|1st oil and filter change.
+Top-up all other fluids like brake, anti-freeze, etc. Rotate tires.

-|20,000 Miles||Check all suspension components like tie rods, ball-joints, bushes etc. Brakes should be checked, adjusted, and replaced if needed.
+|Check all suspension components like tie rods, ball joints, bushes, etc. Brakes should be checked, adjusted, and replaced if needed.

-|30,000 Miles||Engine and cabin filter replacement.
+|Engine and cabin filter replacement.
 CV/Universal joint inspections.
-Check transfer case fluid and have the case and axles inspected.
+Check the transfer case fluid and have the case and axles inspected.

-|Top-up transmission fluid, filters, engine coolant, brake fluid.|
+|Top-up transmission fluid, filters, engine coolant, and brake fluid.

-|100,000 Miles||All of the above + inspect and replace all spark plugs, PVC joints.|
+|All of the above + inspect and replace all spark plugs and PVC joints.

-|120,000 Miles||Repeat 60,000-mile service.
+|Repeat 60,000-mile service.
 Replace transmission fluid.

 |Replace engine and cabin filters.

 5.7 Hemi 300 000 Miles

 There are other viewpoints on purchasing a used Ram with over 200k miles.
 Some believe that only the diesel Cummins is a safe used purchase with that much mileage.
-Sure there will be component failures at 200k miles, but what would cost you more to replace?
-Diesel components or gas components?
+Sure there will be component failures at 200k miles, but what would cost you more to replace, diesel components or gas components?
 We all know Diesel is way more expensive to repair than a gas engine.